 Changi Chapel and Museum

-The Changi Chapel and Museum is an exhibition that allows you to better understand the suffering and insecurity of those imprisoned during the last great war.
+is an exhibition that allows you to better understand the suffering and insecurity of those imprisoned during the last great war.
 It is located on the way to the airport and accessible by a taxi ride.
 It is useful to know a small part of the complex world war as fought in the last century in Asia.
 The chapel is a replica of one made by the inmates during the Japanese occupation in World War II, but most touching is to see the museum with photos and personal belongings of those who were incarcerated there.